drevops/vortex/scripts/README.md

 This directory contains DrevOps and your custom scripts.

-Place your scripts here.
+Add your custom per-project scripts into `./scripts/custom` directory.

 Do not override scripts in `drevops` directory.